 In the fall of 2013, I was at Word on the Street, when I stumbled upon the Sago Sago Booth.
 Sago Sago runs Play Dates, you can read more about it HERE.
 I asked if Sago Sago could create a Play Date just for the students in my class.
 While we were at the Sago Sago Studios, I had the pleasure of meeting the entire team from Sago Sago – even the CEO of Toca Boca was there.
 We had a chance to play with all of Sago Sago’s apps, and find out what motivates them to continue to develop their unique apps, The apps have no language requirements, so anyone can play and interact with them.
 Sago Sago apps are designed to encourage exploration with just the use of your finger and where ever your imagination will take you.
-We own a number of Sago Sago apps; below are some of our favourites are:
+We own a number of Sago Sago apps; below are some of our favorites are:

 Sago Mini Forest Flyer is a very popular app in my classroom.
 The latest update allows you to choose to play with Robin in the summer or in the winter.
 You are exploring the forest with Robin as your guide.
 The first thing you need to do is wake Robin up by knocking on her door.
 Robin might go ice skating on a pond, daydream in a tree, eat fire berries, or make some new friends in a nest.
 Belly laughing can be heard in my room when Robin dives into a cupcake and then is covered in icing.
 Made with love, Sago Mini Forest Flyer puts kids in control.
 Part of the award-winning suite of Sago Mini apps, the app is sure to bring joy to your little one.